Reading Bob Sutton’s Book Good Boss, Bad Boss reminded me of all the great bosses I have met.

 - When you speak, how often do you make statements versus ask questions?

-A boss can fall into the arrogance of belief that you can help others AND you have nothing left to learn yourself.
+A boss can fall into the arrogance of believing that you can help others AND you have nothing left to learn yourself.

-Once any person (whoever and whatever your role) fools themselves into the belief that their is nothing left to learn – that is when reality is lost.
+Once any person (whoever and whatever your role) fools themselves into the belief that there is nothing left to learn – that is when the reality is lost.

-The questions the Sutton raises are useful, how does your boss stack up?
-If you are the boss how do you feel about these questions?
+The questions Sutton raises are helpful, how does your boss stack up?
+If you are the boss, how do you feel about these questions?

 photo by striatic